dconroy/PropertyChain/README.md

 # PropertyChain - FOR DEMONSTRATION ONLY
-Distributed REALTOR PUID Tracking on Hyperledger Fabric
+Distributed PUID Tracking on Hyperledger Fabric

 <p align="center">